The Hop (streetcar): Funding and approval

 Initial route plans had streetcars run only northbound on Van Buren Street and only southbound on Jackson Street.
 In February 2016, this split was removed to reduce utility relocation costs.
 In mid-April 2016, the city invited bids for the construction of the project's first phase, with a June 1 due date for proposals.
 At that time, it was estimated that construction could begin in late summer or early fall 2016 and be completed in 2018.

-Construction and testing
+M-Line construction and testing

 On August 19, 2016, Omaha contractor Kiewit Infrastructure was announced as the winning bidder for the contract to construct the line and carhouse.
 In February 2017, it was announced that track construction was projected to begin in April that year, which it did.
 Work on utility relocation relating to the project had already started in 2016, as did construction of the maintenance facility for the line.
 Installation of the tracks along the route began in May 2017.
 By March 2018, more than 90% of the track had been installed along the initial line.

 In mid-2017, the city signed a contract with Transdev to operate and maintain the streetcar system for at least five years.
 The first test trip covering the entire line under power was made on the night of June 18/19, 2018.
 Training of operators also began that month.

-Naming rights

 In October 2017, it was announced that a 12-year sponsorship deal, including naming rights, had been reached between the Potawatomi Native American community and the city of Milwaukee.
 Under the agreement, the Milwaukee Streetcar was formally renamed "The Hop, presented by Potawatomi Hotel & Casino" – The Hop, for short – in exchange for $10 million in funding from the Potawatomi.
 These corporate sponsorship funds would also allow all Hop service to be free for the first year, city officials said.